 • Mathematical functions such as sqrt are defined in C++11 for floating-point arguments: float, double, long double and possibly more.
-The standard specifies what happens with

-$^{98}\,$ which it is on all known platforms, and is required as from R 4.0.0 an argument of integer type but this is not always implemented, resulting in a report of 'overloading ambiguity': this was commonly seen on Solaris, but for pow also seen on macOS and other platforms using clang++.
+The standard specifies what happens with an argument of integer type but this is not always implemented, resulting in a report of 'overloading ambiguity': this was commonly seen on Solaris, but for pow also seen on macOS and other platforms using clang++.

-&lt;sup>99 Ubuntu provides 5 years of support (but people were running 14.04 after 7 years) and RHEL provides 10 years full support and up to 14 with extended support.
+$^{^{100}}$ Ubuntu provides 5 years of support (but people were running 14.04 after 7 years) and RHEL provides 10 years full support and up to 14 with extended support.

-&lt;sup>100 This is seen on Linux, Solaris and FreeBSD, although each has other ways to turn on all extensions, e.g. defining \GNU\SOURCE, \\EXTENSIONS\\ or \BSD\SOURCE: the GCC compilers by default define \GNU\SOURCE unless a strict standard such as -std=c99 is used.
+This is seen on Linux, Solaris and FreeBSD, although each has other ways to turn on all extensions, e.g. defining GNU_SOURCE, EXTENSIONS or BSD_SOURCE: the GCC compilers by default define GNU_SOURCE unless a strict standard such as -std=c99 is used.
 On macOS extensions are declared unless one of these macros is given too small a value.